AKHughes1994/polkat/README.md

   2. The second column is the image identifier; if you want to fit the self-called images, use 'pcalmask'
   3. The third/fourth column is the RA/Dec guess(es) in the standard CASA format (note the period separators for declination).
 These can be single-coordinates or comma-separated lists for multi-component fitting (e.g., if you have core + jet ejecta)

+For this example, you will fit the Field1 self-calibrated image with a two-component fit, and the Field2 masked image (no self-cal) with a one-component fit.

 The RMSYNTH step will also measure the polarization systematics using the calibrators, measure RM/pol angle using RM Synthesis, and get estimates of the ionospheric RM contributions using ALBUS!
 I will go into detail about the fitting approaches soon!

 ---